Victoria Dayneko: Career

 On March 6, 2008, the debut album "Igolka" was released, which became a first album after three years of work.

 In winter of 2008 Dayneko took part in the TV game "Who Wants to Be a Millionaire?" with Alexei Yagudin.

 In spring of 2009 she participated in the project of Channel One "Two Stars 2009”, where she took third place along with the actor Alexander Oleshko.

 In 2009, Dayneko became a co-host of the Scarlet Sails Festival in St. Petersburg, Russia.

 In late 2010, she was a voice of the character Rapunzel in Walt Disney Pictures animated film "Tangled" in Russian.

 In 2011, she participated in the “Star Factory.
 Returning” project where Star Factory graduates of different years competed.
 Victoria was part of producer Igor Matvienko’s team.
 As a result of the audience vote, Dayneko won the project.

 On May 12, 2014, Dayneko's music single video clip "Bei Sebia" premiered.
 This clip has garnered more than 30 million YouTube views.

 In November 2014 Dayneko was declared Singer of the Year by Russian Glamour Magazine.

 On November 14, 2014, her first English-language album, named "V", was released.
 The album was co-written in London by Dayneko and music producer Pete «Boxsta» Martin.

 In May 2015 Dayneko was awarded the title of Distinguished Artist of Karachay-Cherkessia.

 In October 2016, an American DreamWorks cartoon "Trolls" was released in Russia.
 The character Poppy was voiced in Russian by Dayneko.

 In April 2018, the first season of director Marius Weisberg's series "Ulyotnyy Ekipazh" was released.
 Dayneko played Natasha - the main character’s ex-wife.

 On June 29, 2018, Dayneko released her second Russian-language album named "Smily", which included songs such as "Taesh" and "Bietsya Serdtze".
 On February 1, 2019, Dayneko released the album "Magnitnye” (Eng.
 "Magnetic").

 In April and May 2022, Dayneko participated in a series of concerts organized in order to support the 2022 Russian invasion of Ukraine.

 Dayneko has a role in Tremendum, a Tony Kaye film still in production.

 Personal life

 She married DrumCast drummer Dmitry Kleiman in April 2015.
 Their daughter was born in October 2015.
 They divorced in fall of 2017.

+In April 2025, Victoria Dayneko married Berkeli Öwezow, a geologist of ethnic Turkmen origin, whom she had been dating since 2022.
+The couple participated together in the adventure reality show Treasures of the Emperor on the TNT channel.